 Higher education institutions (IHEs) are place-based institutions with multiple points of connection to their local community and region.
-IHEs institutions also often already have relationships with their neighborhood schools.
+IHEs institutions also have existing relationships with their neighborhood schools.
 Federal dollars are already engaging Institutions of Higher Education (IHEs) in partnering with local school districts to evaluating programs, providing professional development, and setting college and career standards.
 However, the capacity of these institutions goes beyond this.
-Higher ed learning are looking to the full range of their resources, particularly their human capital (faculty, students and staff) from all disciplines and schools including the professional schools such as medicine, nursing, dental medicine, and social work to provide the resources for community schools.
+Higher-Ed leaders are looking to the full range of their resources, particularly their human capital (faculty, students and staff) from all disciplines and schools including the professional schools such as medicine, nursing, dental medicine, and social work to provide the resources for community schools.
 The work supports school day curriculum enrichment, robust expanded learning opportunities, as well as health and social services for youth, their families and the broader community.
 The work is mutually beneficial since its advances the research, teaching, learning and service missions of higher education institutions.

 IHEs constitute a strategic source of comprehensive, sustained support for community schools.
-As intermediary organizations, IHEs have both the human and economic capital to be responsible tolead the planning, coordination, and management of the community schools initiative.
+As intermediary organizations, IHEs have both the human and economic capital to be responsible to lead the planning, coordination, and management of the community schools initiative.
 IHEs around the country are providing schools with research on the needs of their communities, as well as coordinators, tutors, mentors, classroom support, and professors.
 The strategic framework with which IHEs engage their schools and communities is known as university assisted community school (UACS) model.

 Examples of university involvement in building schools and neighborhoods include: